 For me, sitting down and creating a plan that touches on every aspect of my business in one go simply doesn’t work.
 It ends up being a stuffy ‘business plan’ type document that gets filed away and never used to take action.
 I’ve also tried using planners in the past but even those feel too forced for my liking and I find myself answering questions in the planner that don’t really have any bearing on my business.

 Instead of tackling every aspect of your business in one go, you can break your planning down into chunks.
 I like to start with reviewing my vision for the business because that’s my filter for every decision I make, but after that, the process is pretty fluid.
 I’ll look at which areas of my business need attention first and then take it from there.
-Doing it this way allows me to be much more focused in my planning whilst also having an eye on the bigger picture.
+Doing it this way allows me to be much more focused in my planning whilst also keeping an eye on the bigger picture.

 Find your own way